DerekCresswell/GameDesign11/3 Top Down Arcade/3 Health.md

 ### Setting Up The Enemy

 Let's start by giving our enemy a Rigidbody2D.
-Just like before, set "Gravity Scale" to `0`.
+Just like before, set "Gravity Scale" to `0` and the "Collision Detection" to "Continous".
 Then create and add a new script to the enemy called "EnemyMove".\
 We are going to do a quick and crude version of an AI for our enemy.
 It will simply to towards our player and try to slam into them.

 First, in order to move towards our player we need to know where they are.
 Let's create some code to dynamically finds the player.